 The first method utilizes a ruler or other straight-edge tool.
 The second uses a simple device that in my opinion provides the best example of a torn or deckled edge.

 Using a ruler or straight edge is the most basic way but may take a little practice.

 This method uses something called the Dual Edge Ripper.
 There are other similar tools out there but this one is my favorite and a good investment if you do this a lot.

 Some Final Tips

 Before you do either one of these, I recommend practicing on some heavy card stock that will be about the thickness of the paper prints you use.
-While the amount of pressure and the softness of the tear might not be the same dependent on the materials of the paper, it gives you some sort of idea what to expect before tearing into your prints.
+While the amount of pressure and the softness of the tear might not be the same depending on the materials of the paper, it gives you some sort of idea of what to expect before tearing into your prints.

 Unless you are going borderless, you will want your print to have about a 2-inch border.
-If your border is too small you might find achieving a nice even tear on each side more difficult.
+If the border is too small you might find achieving a nice even tear on each side more difficult.